 Causes of Porphyria

 Different types of porphyria are all caused by a problem in the production of heme.
 The production of heme takes place in the liver and it involves a number of enzymes.
-Shortage or absence of these enzymes leads to an excess buildup of certain chemical compounds that are used to produce the heme.
+Shortage or absence of these enzymes leads to an excess build-up of certain chemical compounds that are used to produce the heme.
 Specific types of porphyria depend on the type of enzymes lacking in the system.

 Porphyrias are generally considered genetic in nature.
-When the gene passed from one parent is altered, there is a high risk of developing porphyria in the offspring if the gene altered is responsible of producing the enzymes necessary in the synthesis of heme.
+When the gene passed from one parent is altered, there is a high risk of developing porphyria in the offspring if the gene altered is responsible for producing the enzymes necessary in the synthesis of heme.

 Porphyria cutanea tarda

-One common type of porphyria is Porphyria cutanea tarda.
+One common type of porphyria is porphyria cutanea tarda.
 Unlike most porphyrias, which are genetically transferred, this type of porphyria is an acquired disease.
 This disease becomes active when triggered by certain conditions or lifestyle choices.
-These include excess intake of iron supplements, hepatitis C, smoking, drinking alcohol, and HIV.
+These include an excess intake of iron supplements, hepatitis C, smoking, drinking alcohol, and HIV.

 Some drugs that include barbiturates, tranquilizers, sedatives and birth control agents trigger some cases of acute porphyria.
 Other potential triggers for these conditions are smoking, fasting, infections, stress, sun exposure, menstrual hormones, and drinking alcohol.

 Symptoms of Porphyria